Delaware Fightin' Blue Hens football

+and Scott Brunner.
 The Blue Hens are recognized as a perennial power in FCS football and Delaware was the only FCS program to average more than 20,000 fans per regular-season home game for each season from 1999 to 2010.

+In 2023, the program announced it will move into Conference USA and the Football Bowl Subdivision (FBS) prior to the 2025 season.

 History

+Early years

-The program's long history began in the late 1800s, but the tradition did not truly begin to take shape until the arrival of Bill Murray in 1940.
+The program began in the late 1800s, but its tradition did not truly develop until the arrival of Bill Murray in 1940.
 During his 11 seasons at the helm, the Fightin' Blue Hens compiled a record of 49–16–2 with one National Championship in 1946, which culminated in a win over Rollins in the now-defunct Cigar Bowl.
 That was good for an impressive .747 winning percentage.
 After Murray departed to take over at Duke University in 1950, David M. Nelson came on board as head coach.

+20th century

-During his time at UD, Nelson developed the Delaware Wing-T offensive system.
+During his time at Delaware, Nelson developed the Delaware Wing-T offensive system.
 This system, strongly rooted in running the football and deceptive fake hand-offs, became the identity of Delaware football for nearly 50 years.
 Nelson also brought with him another icon of Delaware football: the "winged" helmet.
-The iconic "Michigan" style helmet was developed by Nelson's coach at Michigan, Fritz Crisler, who first used the helmet design when he was head coach at Princeton (albeit in black and orange).
+The iconic Michigan-style helmet was developed by Nelson's coach at Michigan, Fritz Crisler, who first used the helmet design when he was head coach at Princeton, though in black and orange.
 Nelson played for Crisler when Crisler was head coach at Michigan, and Nelson brought the helmet design with him to every team he coached (Hillsdale College, Harvard, Maine and Delaware).
 Nelson stepped down as football coach in 1965, and in his 15 years (1951–1965), the Hens compiled an 84–42–2 (.664) record with one National Championship in 1963 and a bowl win over Kent State in the now-defunct Refrigerator Bowl.

 In 1966, an assistant football and baseball coach named Harold "Tubby" Raymond took over, and after a rocky start (the team recorded a 2–7 record in his second season) became the face of Delaware football for 36 seasons.
 While Nelson developed the Delaware Wing-T, Raymond perfected it.
 When he retired in 2001, Raymond had racked up 300 wins against 119 losses and three ties, good for a .714 win percentage.
 His teams earned 14 Lambert Cup Trophies (as the best team in the east in a particular division), four national semi-finals, and three National Championships in 1971, 1972, and 1979.
 His 300 wins account for nearly half of the football victories in school history.
-These three men (Murray, Nelson and Raymond) are all enshrined in the College Football Hall of Fame in Atlanta, Georgia.
+These three men (Murray, Nelson and Raymond) are all enshrined in the College Football Hall of Fame in Atlanta.
 Georgia Tech is the only other school to place three consecutive coaches into the College Football Hall of Fame.